Event System

 The Phase Event Bus enables communication across phase boundaries.

-// In Pre Phase - System pushes an event
+// In Main Phase - SpawnManager pushes an event after spawning

-// In Main Phase - System reads events from previous phase
+// In Post Phase - System reads events from previous phase

 }